The newest public transportation in Jakarta, the MRT Jakarta (Mass Rapid Transit Jakarta), has commenced its operation in March 2019.

 Since we got in the MRT Jakarta before rush hours, the MRT is not full.
 Hence, riding MRT Jakarta is really comfortable.

-Now, which prepaid card we can use to pay the MRT Jakarta fare?
+Now, which prepaid card you can use to pay the MRT Jakarta fare?

-First, we can buy the MRT ticket card called Jelajah in the ticket counter or vending machines inside any MRT Jakarta station.
-We can choose to buy single trip or multiple trips.
+First, you can buy the MRT ticket card called Jelajah in the ticket counter or vending machines inside any MRT Jakarta station.
+You can choose to buy single trip or multiple trips.
 The multiple trips card can be topped up and used for many times.

 In my opinion, it is much more practical to have one of the prepaid cards from these leading banks.
 They can be used to pay for many other things, such as food, drinks, parking, and toll fares.
 The simplest way to top them up is to go to mini market such as Alfamart and Indomaret, which you can easily find everywhere, from the crowded downtown to remote areas.

 Bundaran HI is definitely the center of attractions in Jakarta.
-There are several shopping malls near the MRT station, Monas (the National Monument of Indonesia), and Museum Gajah, the National Museum of Indonesia.
+The Bundaran HI MRT station is right across Plaza Indonesia, EX, and Grand Indonesia, they are all prominent shopping malls in Jakarta.
+You can take a short ride with TransJakarta bus to Monas (the National Monument of Indonesia), and Museum Gajah, the National Museum of Indonesia.